Some Basic NJ Partnership Terms to Understand

 LLP: See Limited Liability Partnership above.

-LLP Agreement: An LLP agreement is an agreement that dictates the relationship between an LLP and its members.
+LLP Agreement: An LLP agreement governs the relationship between an LLP and its members.
 It is different than a partnership agreement (between partners) as it includes the LLP.
-It can exclude the default provisions of the NJ LLP law which is crucial for virtually all LLPs.
-It sets out matters involving appointing new members, classes of members, capital, drawings, retirement, and expulsion among other things.
+It can exclude the default provisions of the NJ LLP law, which is crucial for virtually all LLPs.
+It sets out matters relating to the appointment of new members, classes of members, capital, drawings, retirement, and expulsion, among other things.

 Minimum Number of Partners: A partnership must have at least two partners.
 Similarly, an LLP must have at least two members.